while-true-do/ansible-role-repo-mariadb/README.md

 - It will create MariaDB.repo in /etc/yum.repos.d/
 - It will import the rpm key from <https://yum.mariadb.org/RPM-GPG-KEY-MariaDB>
-- If wtd_repo_mariadb_enabled is set to false it will remove the GPG key and repository file
+- If wtd_repo_mariadb_enabled is set to false it will remove the gpg-key and repository file

 ## Motivation

-This role is needed to get a proper repo for newer MariaDB versions directly from upstream.
+This role is needed to get a proper repository for newer MariaDB versions directly from upstream.

 ## Installation